 We performed a comparison between Box and OpenText Extended ECM based on real PeerSpot user reviews.

-Find out in this report how the two Enterprise Content Management solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The solution is scalable."
+Find out in this report how the two Enterprise Content Management solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Box is very simple and effective, so I prefer Box."

 "The system's performance is impressive, and file sharing is notably straightforward."